University Administration Building, Rooms 201 & 252

 At the end of the first year receiving the TEXAS Grant, a student must be meeting institutional SAP policy.

-At the end of the second year and beyond, a student must maintain a 2.5 cumulative GPA and complete 24 credit hours each academic year (dropped/failed/incomplete courses do not count as completed).
+At the end of the second year and beyond, a student must maintain a 2.5 cumulative GPA and complete 24 credit hours each academic year with grades A-D, P, or R. Dropped, withdrawn, incomplete, and grades of F, Q, or Z do not meet requirements.

 MAXIMUM TIME FRAMES